 Ms. Smalls is an accomplished leader with experience in law, politics, government and philanthropy.
 Her clients benefit from her strategic advice and legal counsel on complex legal, policy and regulatory matters.
-She currently serves as the Monitor of a tier-one global financial institution.
+She recently served as the Monitor of a tier-one global financial institution.
 Previous representations include serving as co-lead counsel for one of the largest Fair Labor Standards Act class actions on record, representing more than 90,000 au pairs for wage fixing and violations of federal, state and minimum wage.
 Her service in two presidential administrations gives her unique insight into government and politics, while her more recent role as a commissioner of the New York State Joint Commission on Public Ethics places her at the forefront of lobbying and ethics law.

 Ms. Smalls’ clients turn to her for her independent sensibility, and her trusted and strategic advice.
 In her private practice, she has fought for undocumented immigrants, victims of financial crime and voters facing intimidation.
 As a commissioner of the New York State Joint Commission on Public Ethics, she provided oversight to the state agency tasked with ensuring that state elected officials and lobbyists comply with the state’s ethics and lobbying laws and regulations.
 Previously, Ms. Smalls served as the Secretary of the New York City Bar’s Ethics Committee.